postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 1. (Optional) Select a folder or create one to keep elements organized.
 1. Select **Add**.

-When you add a workspace to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team, but isn't visible to [partners](/docs/collaborating-in-postman/using-workspaces/partner-workspaces/).
+When you add a workspace to the [Private API Network](https://go.postman.co/network/private), it's visible to your Postman team.

 ### Adding collections